Welcome to SUNY New Paltz!

 Free Online Training for All Employees:

-In 2016, we signed a one-year contract with Lynda.com, an online library of instructional videos covering the latest software, creative, and business skills.
+All employees (and students) have access to Lynda.com, an online library of instructional videos covering the latest software, creative, and business skills.
 Taught by accomplished teachers and recognized industry experts, Lynda.com tutorials are high-quality resources for faculty, staff, and students to develop skills in Microsoft Office, Adobe Creative Suite, project management, communication, and more.

 With more than 4,000 courses -- and more added every week -- lynda.com is designed for all levels of learners and is available whenever you're ready to learn.
 You can even view it on your mobile device.